kjellm/kjellm.github.com/event.markdown

 [^ruby]:
     I have chosen Ruby here since it is the language I feel I can express object oriented code most cleanly in.
-And I hope that Rubys clean and friendly syntax will make it easy to see how these ideas could be implemented in another programming language.
+And I hope that Ruby's clean and friendly syntax will make it easy to see how these ideas could be implemented in another programming language.

 [^refinements]:  I would use [refinements][refinements] for this in a real project.